AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 **Place:** Online via public livestream, Zoom exercise sessions for partners.

-**Registration:** Not yet open.
+**Registration:** Please register at this link https://link.webropol.com/s/scicompintrosummer2022.
 Attending individual sessions is fine.

 **Cost:** Free of charge for FGCI consortium members including Aalto employees and students.
 Livestream is free to everyone.